pjbiggs/SING_aotearoa_2019/README.md

 ![](bioinformaticsFolder.png)

 We will work with a couple of test folders from the "bioinformatics" folder.
 You should see the "bioinformatics" folder on your desktop.
-Double click on it and go to the "SING-Aotearoa2019" folder (there are lots of folders in the "bioinformatics folder").
+Double click on it and go to the "SING-Aotearoa2019" folder (there are lots of folders in the "bioinformatics folder" from other courses that are run using these computers).
 Click on the folder once and then, copy the folder to your Desktop before you do anything else.
 We will work with the contents of this folder.

 So, what do we have in this folder to work with?